lrchma/LR-WebUI-Layouts/README.md

 * Bottom Log Source Entity

 # WebUI Naming Convention
 The WebUI has a display limit of 22 characters at this time, no filtering, and no folder structure.
-Given that, without a naming convention it can become difficult to find the Dashboard or Analyse layout you're after quickly; however, there are many ways around that, and one such way isto define and use a naming convention:
+Given that, without a naming convention it can become difficult to find the Dashboard or Analyse layout you're after quickly; however, there are many ways around that, and one such way is to define and use a naming convention:

-Source:Dashboard (D|A-T|B)
+*Source:Dashboard (D|A-T|B)*

 Source = Brief Log Source Name, e.g., Apache
 Dashboard = What the Dashboard or Analyse is for, e.g., Access Logs